mbrukman/why-svelte/readme.md

 as each side of the spectrum moves closer to the theoretical endpoints.
 Future web standards may or may not follow React’s lead.
-For our project, we’re comfortable aligning with the web platform for the long run.
+For our project, we’re comfortable aligning with the web platform for the long run — maybe it’ll bring us full circle back towards React — who knows!

 ## Disadvantages